 - Finishing salts: sel gris, red clay salt, smoked salt, lemon salt

-- "Weird" spices: juniper berries, long pepper, grains of paradise, and other things that only come out to play rarely
+- "Weird" spices: juniper berries, long pepper, grains of paradise, and other things that come out to play only rarely

 Develop Your Spice Inventory

-Some inexpensive tools also help.
-You may want to invest in some masala dabbas to organize your kits, or pick up a couple lazy susans that let you see your back-row spices that much more easily.
+Some inexpensive tools can also help.
+You may want to invest in some masala dabbas to organize your kits, or pick up a couple lazy susans that let you see your back-row spices much more easily.
 Working with a larger pantry?
-Do what we do at the Serious Eats office: Buy some cheap plastic food service trays and place your spices on those trays.
+Do what we do at the Serious Eats office: Buy some cheap plastic food service trays, and place your spices on those trays.
 Then you can pull whole trays off your shelves to investigate their contents easily.

-lives money, but the real monetary cost is small and it's for the good of your greater spice society.
+lives money, but the real monetary cost is small, and it's for the good of your greater spice society.
 So purge regularly.
 It will be much easier the next time.

 Aesop once remarked, "A tyrant will always find a pretext for his tyranny."
-The pretext here is clear: a more organized kitchen and more flavorful dinner.
+The pretext here is clear: a more organized kitchen, and more flavorful dinner.